 "The Nash are chamber music royalty."
 The Sunday Times

 The Nash Ensemble, Resident Chamber Ensemble at Wigmore Hall since 2010, is acclaimed for its adventurous programming and virtuoso performances.
-It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers: by the end of the 2016/17 season the group will have premiered over 300 new works, of which 198 have been specially commissioned.
+It presents works from Haydn to the avant-garde, and is a major contributor towards the recognition and promotion of contemporary composers: by the end of the 2016/17 season the group will have premièred over 300 new works, of which well over 200 have been specially commissioned from 225 different composers.

-Recent highlights have included concerts in Turkey, France, Belgium, Germany, Switzerland and Italy, as well as a residency at the Great Lakes Festival, USA.
+Recent highlights have included concerts in Turkey, France, Belgium, Germany, Switzerland and Italy.
 The Ensemble broadcasts regularly for the BBC including Radio 3 and appearances at the BBC Proms.